y-oth/dst_assessment2/README.md

 * Paper :  http://dx.doi.org/10.1002/hbm.70190
 * Original Data Source: http://preprocessed-connectomes-project.org/abide/
 # Description
-This project implements and compares a GCN and a 3D Convolutional Neural Network (3D-CNN) for the classification of MRI data.
-The primary goal is to determine which model architecture serves as a more effective classifier for this specific neuroimaging modality.
+This project implements a Convolutional Neural Network (CNN) for the classification of MRI data and then implements various interpretation methods.
+The primary goal is to determine which interpretation method serves as a more effective method for this specific neuroimaging modality.